devriesewouter89/CoGhentToiletPaper/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: "Collectie van de Gentenaar: Gentse rol van het wc"
 ---

-# Collectie van de Gentenaar: Gentse rol van het wc

 	Bringin heritage closer to the people.

 An installation interpreting images from [Collectie van de Gentenaar](https://www.collectie.gent/).

 The installation places images on a unique timeline, where each image is semantically connected one way or the other.